Web 2050:

 Second, it required responsive, fast, 24/7 Internet access, which was also beyond the capabilities of typical home users.

-Third, running a server required more energy needs than the average household might be willing to pay, at a time when the only always-on technology in one's home was the refrigerator.
+Third, running a server required more energy needs than the average household might be willing to pay for, at a time when the only always-on technology in one's home was the refrigerator.
 So not only was it costly, it did not meet the social expectations of the time.

 Fourth, to be fast and responsive, servers at the time ran on larger industrial-class computers which typically cost a minimum of dozens of thousands of dollars.